vzhz/long_haul/README.md

  * [AWS in plain English](https://www.expeditedssl.com/aws-in-plain-english)
  * Decided you are most interested in making a sensor that will AWS it up and tell you if your plant needs to be watered.
 A tutorial is at [this site](https://www.hackster.io/heskew/aws-iot-remote-soil-moisture-monitor-860040) and you should order materials for at least two of these and plan to do this in December or so.
  * Maybe you can write a guest blog post for mom's site.
- * Next step: Order supplies for this (ask RC-folks if they want to joint-order) and get it in your calendar. [scheduled for tonight]
+#### * Next step: Order supplies for this (ask RC-folks if they want to joint-order) and get it in your calendar. [scheduled for tonight]

 14. Check in with GWC about teaching for them next summer in NYC or Boston.
  * Keep in touch with Kayla and the hiring person you had contact with before.
 Maybe also get in touch with Jessica Ford from the Work Jelly/MIT since she's discussed it.
  * Understand that they often hiring from the hosting company because those hires have worked out well in the past.
  * Note: [Speaking opperunity](https://girlswhocode.com/volunteer/) for folks to talk to the girls about inspiring stuff for an hour.
 Signed up and will think of topic when you get pinged.
- * Contacted Chrissy and asked if the hiring process has changed (their interest link is broken) and signed up to read apps and teach their curriculm during the year at a local club.
+### * Contacted Chrissy and asked if the hiring process has changed (their interest link is broken) and signed up to read apps and teach their curriculm during the year at a local club. <-- check back ~Nov 1 maybe get cover letter ready before then

 14. Make a list to talk to update Edward with tomorrow. [this is over]
  * Ask him for help intigrating your blog with your website.